 Saturday Night Live returned for its season premiere in full election mode.
-The exits of high-profile cast members Kristen Wiig, Andy Samberg and Abby Elliott wasn't immediately felt thanks to strong impressions from the likes of Jay Pharoah as President Barack Obama and Bill Hader as Republican National Convention speaker, and chair enthusiast, Clint Eastwood.
+The exits of high-profile cast members Kristen Wiig, Andy Samberg and Abby Elliott weren't immediately felt thanks to strong impressions from the likes of Jay Pharoah as President Barack Obama and Bill Hader as Republican National Convention speaker, and chair enthusiast, Clint Eastwood.

 Fall TV: Get the scoop on all your favorite returning shows